The flat-sky approximation to galaxy number counts -- redshift space correlation function: The flat-sky approximation

 \section{The flat-sky approximation}

-The full-sky results given by eqs.~\eqref{eq:local_local}~-~\eqref{eq:nonlocal_nonlocal} are exact in linear theory, and have previously been implemented in the code COFFE~\cite{Tansella:2018sld}.
+The full-sky results given by eqs.~\eqref{eq:local_local}--\eqref{eq:nonlocal_nonlocal} are exact in linear theory, and have previously been implemented in the code COFFE~\cite{Tansella:2018sld}.
 The largest contributions to the 2PCF and its multipoles come from density, RSD, and lensing terms, but, as mentioned above, the latter is very challenging to evaluate numerically.
 In the flat-sky approximation for the 2PCF, we replace the two lines of sight to the galaxies, $\vec{n}_1$ and $\vec{n}_2$, with a single line of sight, which we will denote $\vec{n}_*$, and a small deviation, $\Delta \vec n$, such that $\vec{n}_1 = \vec{n}_* + \Delta \vec{n} / 2$ and $\vec{n}_2 = \vec{n}_* - \Delta \vec{n} / 2$.
-As we will see, this greatly simplifies computations.
+We assume the distant observer approximation.
+As we shall see, all of this greatly simplifies computations.
+The flat-sky approximation has been studied in great detail in the angular power spectrum representation in~\cite{Bernardeau_2011,matthewson2020flatsky} for the CMB and the galaxy number counts, respectively, where it has also been compared to the well-known Limber approximation, in which we integrate out the radial Fourier modes, and can in principle be applied separately.
+Notably, in the latter reference, the term ``flat-sky'' for the integrated terms could more accurately be referred to as either ``flat-sky Limber'' (in case of their eq.
+(2.26)), or as ``full-sky Limber'' (in case of their eq.
+(3.5)).